An approximate dual subgradient algorithm for multi-agent non-convex optimization: Problem formulation and preliminaries

 \begin{remark} The requirement of exact agreement on $z$ in the problem $P$ is slightly relaxed in the problem $P_{\Delta}$ by introducing a small positive scalar $\delta$.
-In this way, on the one hand, the global dual function $Q$ is a sum of the local dual functions $Q_i$, as in~\eqref{e11}; on the other hand, $D^*_{\Delta}$ is non-empty and uniformly bounded.
-These two properties play important roles in the devise of our sequent algorithm.\oprocend \end{remark}
+In this way, the global dual function $Q$ is a sum of the local dual functions $Q_i$, as in~\eqref{e11}; $D^*_{\Delta}$ is non-empty and uniformly bounded.
+These two properties play important roles in the devise of our subsequent algorithm.\oprocend \end{remark}